RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

     - name: "CountVectorsFeaturizer"
     - name: "EmbeddingIntentClassifier"

-So for example, if your chosen language is not white-spaced tokenized (words are not separated by spaces), you can replace the ``WhitespaceTokenizer`` with your own tokenizer.
+So for example, if your chosen language is not whitespace-tokenized (words are not separated by spaces), you can replace the ``WhitespaceTokenizer`` with your own tokenizer.
 We support a number of different :ref:`tokenizers <tokenizers>`, or you can :ref:`create your own <custom-nlu-components>`.